Bözberg Rail Tunnel: 2020 tunnel

 The Swiss Federal Office of Transport permitted the construction of a new Bözberg railway tunnel, to parallel the existing one, at a cost of SFr 350m.
 The new tunnel's northern portal is located at Effingen and the southern portal at Schinznach-Dorf.
 During July 2015, a contract was awarded to Implenia to perform the construction of the new tunnel itself as well as any associated works.
 Preparatory work begun during October 2015.

 On 9 March 2016, construction of the new Bözberg Tunnel commenced.
 The majority of the excavation was conducted from the southern portal using a tunnel boring machine (TBM); use of the TBM commenced during May 2017 following seven months of conventional excavation work.
-The excavated spoil was removed from the tunnel by rail, using three trains per day to transfer a daily average rate of 1,800 tonnes of material to Wildegg, where it was subsequently used in restoration work at the Oberegg limestone quarry.
-Considerable care was paid in minimising the risks involved in working in close proximity to the original tunnel, which remained active throughout the boring process; accordingly, a series of continuous monitoring systems were active onsite at all times, along with emergency evacuation preparations.
+The excavated spoil was removed from the tunnel by rail, using three trains per day to transfer a daily average rate of 1,800 tonnes of material to Möriken-Wildegg, where it was subsequently used in restoration work at the Oberegg limestone quarry.
+Considerable care was paid in minimising the risks involved in working close to the original tunnel, which remained active throughout the boring process; accordingly, a series of continuous monitoring systems were active onsite at all times, along with emergency evacuation preparations.
 For extra protection during the last 60 meters of the TBM's boring, a temporary protection wall was deployed in the original tunnel.

 Progress within the tunnel was relatively steady, despite varying geology along its path; the rate of advance was sometimes as high as 40 meters per day, achieve by crews working in two shifts of eight hours each per workday.
 The lining of the tunnel differs along its length, as only some areas required full waterproofing measures; the inner lining was heavily reinforced to withstand swelling by the surrounding ground in addition to water pressure.
 On 29 November 2017, the TBM achieved breakthrough in the new bore.
 During November 2019, work begun on laying the track, which is supported by slab-type sleepers.
 On 6 February 2020, the final sleeper was laid, marking a major milestone in the tunnel's fitting-out process.
 Railway operations using the new tunnel are anticipated to begin during October 2020.